CharisseHao/LoL-role-impact/README.md

 ## Cleaning and EDA (Exploratory Data Analysis)

 ### Data Cleaning
 The first step of our data cleaning process was to check for missingness in our dataset.
-We found that the column `damagetochampions` has missing values when the value for `datacompleteness` was 'partial'.
-We then dropped the rows where `datacompleteness` is 'partial', which got rid of all missing values in our dataset.
+We found that the column `damagetochampions` had missing values when the value for `datacompleteness` was "partial".
+After dropping the rows which contained "partial" `datacompleteness`, there were no more missing values in our dataset.

 The second step of our data cleaning process was to calculate and add the `KDA` column to our dataset.
 We calculated each player's KDA by using the formula `KDA` = (`kills` + `assists`) / `deaths`.
 However, some of our `KDA` values were `inf` (infinity).
 This was because some players had 0 deaths, so dividing by 0 caused the `KDA` value to be `inf`.
 We solved this issue by filling `KDA` values that were `inf` using an adjusted formula `KDA` = `kills` + `assists`.